 Meditate and watch the clouds float by, or follow-up on some of the 13,457 unread emails in your inbox?
 Flying can be a temporary escape from the chaos on-the-ground, but in this day and age, many flyers expect to have at least the opportunity to stay connected to Wi-Fi.

-However, ten airlines around the world also offer free Wi-Fi to all passengers—yes, even in economy.
-These are JetBlue, Norwegian, Qatar, Emirates, China Eastern, Philippines Airlines, Qantas, Hainan, Nok Air, and Aer Lingus.
+However, 11 airlines around the world now offer free Wi-Fi to all passengers—yes, even in economy.
+These are JetBlue, Air New Zealand, Norwegian, Qatar, Emirates, China Eastern, Philippines Airlines, Qantas, Hainan, Nok Air, and Aer Lingus.
 Even more airlines provide free connections to international business and first class passengers.